Fiat BR.20 Cicogna

-The BR.20 has its origins in a request by the Regia Aeronautica (Italian Royal Air Force) issued during 1934 for a new medium bomber capable of high speeds, long range, and satisfactory payload, reliability, and flight characteristics compared to contemporaries.
+The origins of the BR.20 were in a request issued by the Regia Aeronautica (Italian Royal Air Force) during 1934 for a new medium bomber capable of high speeds, long range, and satisfactory payload, reliability, and flight characteristics compared to contemporaries.
 Among the companies that chose to respond was Fiat, which completed its design for the competition during 1935.
 On 10 February 1936, the first prototype (serial number M.M.274) conducted its maiden flight.
 Flight testing proceeded at a rapid pace; during September 1936, initial deliveries of the type commenced to the Regia Aeronautica.

-During summer 1937, the BR.20 received its baptism of fire when a number were operated by the Aviazione Legionaria during the Spanish Civil War; the BR-20 came to form the backbone of Nationalist bombing operations, along with the German-built Heinkel He 111.
-It was also used in combat during the 1930s with relative success by the Japanese during the Second Sino-Japanese War.
+During summer 1937, the BR.20 received its baptism of fire when a number were operated by the Aviazione Legionaria during the Spanish Civil War: the BR.20 came to form the backbone of Nationalist bombing operations, along with the German Heinkel He 111 bomber.
+It was also produced under licence in Japan, and the type saw combat during the late 1930s with the Imperial Japanese Army Air Service during the Second Sino-Japanese War.
 During 1939, a modified long-range BR.20 version (designated BR.20L) named Santo Francesco under the command of Maner Lualdi performed a highly publicised non-stop flight from Rome to Addis Ababa, Ethiopia.

-Upon the entry of Italy into the Second World War during mid-1940, the BR.20 served as the standard medium bomber of the Regia Aeronautica, however, by that point, the type was already approaching obsolescence.
-By 1942, the aircraft was mostly used for maritime patrol and operational training for bomber crews.
-The BR.20 was produced from the mid-1930s until the end of the Second World War.
-More than 500 were produced before the end of the war.
+Upon the entry of Italy into the Second World War during mid-1940, the BR.20 served as the standard medium bomber of the Regia Aeronautica, by that point, the type was already approaching obsolescence.
+The type saw front line use during the Battle of France and the Battle of Britain.
+By 1942, the BR.20 was mostly used for maritime patrol and operational training for bomber crews.
+It was produced from the mid-1930s until the end of the Second World War.
+More than 500 BR.20s were built before the end of the conflict.